Allocating Human Oversight in AI-Enabled Analytics: Digital-Twin Data Analysis

 In practice, questions may differ in importance or sampling cost.
 We examine sensitivity to these factors by varying the dispersion parameter $a \in \{0, 0.25, 0.5, 0.75, 1.0\}$ for importance weights (panel~a: $w_q = 1 + a \cdot z_q$, $z_q \sim \mathrm{Uniform}(-1, 1)$, clipped to $[0, 2]$, $c_q = 1$) and sampling costs (panel~b: same construction applied to $c_q$, $w_q = 1$), fixing $B = 1{,}000$.

-Table~\ref{tab:dt-sensitivity} shows that UCB maintains a stable gap of approximately 4\% regardless of weight or cost dispersion, while uniform allocation degrades sharply (from 10.6\% to 27.9\% under heterogeneous weights) because it ignores both importance and cost structure.
-UCB's Neyman-style index automatically concentrates budget on questions that are both important and hard to rectify.
+Table~\ref{tab:dt-sensitivity} shows that our policy maintains a stable gap of approximately 4\% regardless of weight or cost dispersion, while uniform allocation degrades sharply (from 10.6\% to 27.9\% under heterogeneous weights) because it ignores both importance and cost structure.
+Our policy's Neyman-style index automatically concentrates budget on questions that are both important and hard to rectify.